Access and use our libraries safely with your mobility scooter

-This guidance is not to be used to restrict the use of powered wheelchairs (also known as power chairs) in libraries.
-We've included this information to help identify powered wheelchairs.
+This guide is not to be used to restrict the use of powered wheelchairs (also known as power chairs) in libraries.
+We've included this advice to help identify powered wheelchairs.

-A powered wheelchair, rather than a mobility scooter, may be used if you need to stay in a wheelchair throughout the day, you have restricted mobility in one or both hands, or are unable to transfer on and off a seat easily.
+A powered wheelchair, rather than a mobility scooter, may be used if you need to stay in a wheelchair throughout the day.
+It can also be used if you have restricted mobility in one or both hands, or are unable to transfer on and off a seat easily.

 Some of their other key features of powered wheelchairs are:

-- they are operated using a joystick, whilst mobility scooters use a tiller and handle bars.
+- they are moved using a joystick, whilst mobility scooters use a tiller and handle bars.

 - they typically have 6 or more wheels, whilst a mobility scooter has 3 or 4 wheels.
-(Most power chairs have two large drive wheels and four smaller wheels called casters for added stability).
+(Most power chairs have two large drive wheels and four smaller wheels called casters to make them more stable).

-- scooters and powered wheelchairs can be used both indoors and out, but powered wheelchairs offer more manoeuvrability indoors.
+- scooters and powered wheelchairs can be used both indoors and out.
+Powered wheelchairs offer more movement indoors.